Nain415/relevant_coursework_sw/README.md

 # relevant_coursework_sw
-Syllabi for the following courses:
+Syllabi for the following UBC courses:

 CPSC 110 - Computation, Programs, and Programming